 There’s nothing like a stand mixer to add a powerful boost to your daily cooking and baking needs.
 These kitchen essentials can come in more expensive models with countless attachments for the ultimate versatility, or they can be surprisingly budget-friendly, with removable mixers to function as both a stand and a handheld model.
-Here is our comprehensive guide to and help you find the best mixer for the kitchen.
+Here is our guide to help you find the best mixer for the kitchen.

 Robust stand mixer